anamritraj/livecovid.in-webapp/README.md

 ## Credits

 This would not have been possible without the awesome guys at https://github.com/covid19india.
 I was initially scraping the MoHFW website, but then I got to know about them and since then this project internally calls their API.
-They are doing really awesome work maintaining a crowdsorced database of patients.
+They are doing really awesome work maintaining a crowdsourced database of patients.
 Thanks to them for all the hard work!

 ## Meta